sithmel/Do-androids-dream-of-electric-duck/README.md

   run(sequence[i])
 }
 ```
-Note: Now think about the concept of sequence.
+Note: Now, think about the concept of sequence.
 Can you guess what type is this sequence?
 Yes! it can be either a string or an array.
 But this is somewhat limiting.
 ---
 ### Abstracting a sequence